Avocado and Ace Inhibitors: Can You Take Them Together?

 Why is this important?

-Avocado has become a daily food for many people thanks to toast culture, ketogenic eating patterns, and general recognition as a heart-healthy fat.
-That popularity collides with the fact that ACE inhibitors are among the most prescribed drugs for hypertension, heart failure, and diabetic kidney disease.
-The same person who is told to eat for cardiovascular health is often also told to take an ACE inhibitor, and the dietary advice rarely specifies how much avocado is too much.
+Avocado has become an everyday food through toast culture, ketogenic eating, and its reputation as a heart-healthy fat.
+At the same time, ACE inhibitors are among the most prescribed drugs for high blood pressure, heart failure, and diabetic kidney disease.
+The same person advised to eat for cardiovascular health is often also taking an ACE inhibitor, and dietary advice rarely flags how the two interact.

-Hyperkalemia is one of the more common drug-related reasons ACE inhibitors are discontinued in clinical practice.
-Diet is a modifiable contributor that often goes unrecognized because people do not think of avocado, potatoes, or coconut water as drug interactions.
+Hyperkalemia is one of the more common drug-related reasons ACE inhibitors are stopped in practice.
+Diet is a contributor that often goes unrecognized, because most people do not think of avocado, potatoes, or coconut water as something that interacts with a medication.
+The people most at risk are older adults, those with diabetes or chronic kidney disease, and anyone also taking potassium-sparing diuretics, ARBs, NSAIDs, or potassium supplements.

 What should you do?

 You do not have to give up avocado.
-A quarter to a half avocado a few times a week is unlikely to cause trouble in someone with otherwise normal kidneys.
-The combination to avoid is large daily portions of avocado layered onto a diet already rich in other high-potassium foods, plus any potassium supplement or potassium-based salt substitute.
+The combination to be careful with is large, daily servings layered onto a diet already rich in other high-potassium foods, plus any potassium supplement or potassium-based salt substitute.
+Here is a simple way to manage it:

 Which specific products are affected?